-gthly, The devil, that was bufy all your lives to keep you from repentance, will not be idle at this time; nay, he will be more aftive then than ever to run you, either by caufing you to split on the rock of presumption or of despair.
-Sometimes he will tell sinners then, "You need not trouble your felves about your souls: God is more merciful than to damn you; the repentance you have al-"ready, will serve the turn."
-But if this will not quiet them, he will study to drive them to despair, by telling them, "They have lost the leason of respective to the presence and closing with Christ; and now there is no remedy, no hope for them, and it is in vain to use any further means."
+5thly, The devil, that was bufy all your lives to keep you from repentance, will not be idle at this time; yea, he will be more active then, than ever, to ruin you, either by caufing you to fplit on the rock of prefumption or of despair.
+Sometimes he will tell sinners then, "You need not trouble your"selves about your souls; God is more mereiful "than to damn you: the repentence you have al"ready will serve the turn."
+But if this will not quiet them, he will study to drive them to despair, by telling them, "They have lost the season of repentance and closing with Christ; and now there "is no remedy, no hope for them, and it is in vain "to use any further means."
 O then, do not hearken to Satan now, when he tempts you to delay your repentance.
-6thly, Whatever appearance of repentance some of the strength of the strength dom found and fincere.
-It is no found work, that arifeth more from fears of hell, than from any real hatred of fin; more from love to felf, than love to God.
-And it is to be feared, that death-bed repentance is mostly of this fort, seeing ordinarily it confisteth more in grief and fear, prayers and promifes, than in a hearty loathing of fin, love to holinefs, or willingness to accept of Jesus Christ: for have we not seen many of these penitents, who, in the view of death, have professed great forrow for their wicked lives, and made folemn promifes of amendment: yet when they have happened to recover, all their righteoutness hath vanished, and they have returned to their former fins as greedily as ever?
-And, O delaying finner, what ground have you to think that your death bed repentance will be any better than theirs?
-Be wife then in time, fet heartily about falvation work in the day of your health, and do not leave the weightieft work to the weakest time.
+6thly, Whatever appearance of repentance fome dying perfons may have, let that be no encouragement to put off till that time.
+Why? there lieth a just suspicion upon a late repentance, that it is seldom found and fincere.
+It is no found work that ariseth more from fears of hell, than from any real hatred of fin; more from love to felf, than love to God.
+And it is to be feared that death-bed repentance is mostly of this fort, feeing ordinarily it confifteth more in grief and fear, prayer and promifes, than in a hearty lothing of fin, love to holiness, or willingness to accept of Jesus Christ; for have we not feen many of these penitents, who in the view of death, have professed great forrow for their wicked lives, and made folemn promifes of amendment; yet, when they have happened to recover, all their righteousness have vanished, and they have returned to their former fins as greedily as ever?
+And, O delaying finner, what ground have you to think that your death-bed repentance will be any better than theirs?
+Be wise then in time, set heartily about salvation-work in the day of your health, and do not leave the weightiest work to the weakest time.

 Object.
-1. "But hath not God promifed mercy to them that repent of their fins at any time?"
-Anju.
-Yes, to them that repent truly and fincerely: but do not think that it is in your power to repent fo, at any time you pleafe; no, it is impossible you can do it without the influence and assistance of the Spirit of God.
-And God hath no where promised this to these who put off their repentance to a deat bed.
-There is a great difference betwist a sick man's howling upon his bed, and incere gospel-repenting.
-I grant, true repentance is never too late; but Oh! late repentance is feldom true.
-True repentance is that which hath a care to walk hollity, or hath works meet for repentance joined with it.
-Hence repentance is not only called intrasista, a change of mind; but also paragraphs, an after care.
-Now, for a death bed repentance, that hath no fuch holy care or good works, I know no promife in the Bible that annexeth falvation unto it.
+I. But hath not God promised mercy to them that repent of their fins at any time?

+Ans.
+Yes, to them that repent truly and fincere-